eProsima/Integration-Service-docs/docs/getting_started.rst

 The workflow is thus dependent on the middlewares involved in the desired communication.
-The up-to-date list of the available *System Handles* and the repositories hosting them is provided in the :ref:`<external_dependencies>` page.
+The up-to-date list of the available *System Handles* and the repositories hosting them is provided in the :ref:`external_dependencies` page.

 Depending on the use-case, you might need to have either one, two, or more *System Handles* installed.
-In the :ref:`use-cases_and_examples` section, you can find a collection of relevant examples clarifying how to use these plugins according to your needs.
+In the :ref:`use_cases_and_examples` section, you can find a collection of relevant examples clarifying how to use these plugins according to your needs.

 You will have to clone the repositories of the desired *System Handles* into the previously created :code:`is-workspace`: